 FiiO JM21 Digital Audio Player (DAP) and Final Audio B3 in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

-In this review of the FiiO JM21 Digital Audio Player (DAP), you will see that it is a device aimed at those who value portability.
-In addition, FiiO’s PMP (Portable Music Player), priced under US$200, delivers a wide range of features, including the ability to install any music streaming app, download tracks, and store them on a microSD card.
+In this review of the FiiO JM21 Digital Audio Player (DAP), you will see that it is a device aimed at users who prioritize portability.
+In addition, FiiO’s Portable Music Player (PMP), priced under US$200, delivers a wide range of features, including the ability to install any music streaming app, download tracks, and store them on a microSD card.

-Considering how I usually use a DAP, the changes that most impacted my experience with the JM21 were the improvements implemented in FiiO Music, the native music playback app, as well as the ability to charge the battery while the device is powered off.
+Considering the way I typically use a DAP, the changes that most significantly impacted my user experience with the JM21 were the improvements implemented in FiiO Music, the native music playback app, as well as the ability to charge the battery while the device is powered off.
 This was only possible thanks to the interaction between the manufacturer’s representatives and users on the Head-Fi forum.

-The review of the FiiO JM21 was deliberately released late, but for a good reason.
-I purchased the Digital Audio Player (DAP) during the pre-order period, and since its launch there have been several changes introduced through firmware updates, including bug fixes, optimizations, and the addition of new features.
+The review of the FiiO JM21 was intentionally delayed, but for a good reason.
+I purchased the Digital Audio Player (DAP) during its pre-sale, and since its launch, numerous changes have been introduced through firmware updates, including bug fixes, optimizations, and the addition of new features.

-I bought the JM21 DAP on November 10, 2024, from the brand’s official AliExpress store and received it on the 29th of the same month.
-This review was originally written and published at the end of August 2025, after approximately nine months of use.
-I can say that my experience with the player changed significantly in several aspects during this period.
+I bought the JM21 DAP on November 10, 2024, from the brand’s official store on AliExpress and received it on the 29th of the same month.
+The review was originally written and published in late August 2025, after approximately nine months of use.
+I can state that my experience with the player changed significantly in several aspects throughout this period.

-The FiiO JM21 is built with plastic and aluminum.
+The FiiO JM21 is constructed from plastic and aluminum.
 In its original version (blue and silver), it is possible to distinguish the materials by color, as the metal portion is blue and the plastic area is silver.
 There is also an all-black version of the JM21, which was released later by the brand.

-With a 4.7-inch display and a resolution of 1334 × 750 pixels, the JM21’s screen offers a pleasant enough area for typing album names in music apps.
-Color reproduction is good, making album artwork look appealing.
+With a 4.7-inch display and a resolution of 1334 × 750 pixels, the JM21 screen provides a sufficiently comfortable area for typing album names in music applications.
+Its color reproduction is of good quality for viewing album artwork.

-The JM21’s physical buttons are well positioned, preventing accidental presses on the volume button—something that frequently happened to me on the FiiO M11S.
-However, I missed a tactile marker on the play/pause button to make it easier to differentiate it from the track forward and backward buttons.
+The physical buttons on the JM21 are well positioned, to the extent that accidental presses of the volume button are unlikely, which frequently happened to me on the FiiO M11S.
+However, I missed having a tactile reference point on the play/pause button to make it easier to distinguish it from the forward and backward buttons.

-The volume button feels like it is made of metal, while the playback control buttons and the power on/off/lock button give the impression of being plastic.
+The physical volume button appears to be made of metal.
+In contrast, the music playback control buttons and the power on/off/lock button gave me the impression of being made of plastic.

-On the lower right corner, the JM21 features a structure for attaching a lanyard to secure the DAP around the wrist.
-The pin used to attach the cord is only fitted in place, not glued, which causes a slight noise if you shake the player.
+At the bottom right corner, the JM21 features a structure for attaching a lanyard, allowing the user to secure the DAP to the wrist.
+The pin designed for tying the cord is only fitted in place, not glued, which causes a slight noise if the player is shaken.

 | Impedance | Power (3.5 mm output) | Power (4.4 mm output) |